GR8505/NPL_Forecast_TrinidadTobago/README.md

 ---------------------------------------------------------------------------

 ## Conclusion ##
-Despite the one violation, Model 2 can still be used to provide forecasts.
-However, I opted to use Model 1 as it upholds all OLS assumptions.
-While the statistical efficacy of Model 1 is more solid than that of Model 2, I still had to ensure that it lined up with real-world developments.
+While the statistical efficacy of this model is solid, I still had to ensure that it lined up with real-world developments.
 Are these variables good predictors for NPLs?
 Below, I explained why I thought that these variables were important to this model.

 <img src="https://github.com/GR8505/NPL_Forecast_TrinidadTobago/blob/main/Images1/gdp-text-2021-04-06-15-18-18-utc.jpg" alt="drawing" width="600" height="200"/>